PART 5301 -

 (b) Authority to issue limited contracting officer warrants of less than $5M and authority to terminate appointments of less than $5M may be delegated, but in no event will the designee be lower than the COCO.

-(a) An individual selected for contracting officer appointment must be a military member in Air Force Specialty Code (AFSC) 64PX or 6C0X1 or a civilian in the GS-1102 occupational series who occupies a manned authorization listed under these specialty codes/series, complies with the requirements at DFARS 201.603-2, and who possesses at a minimum, an Intermediate (Level II) Acquisition Professional Development Program (APDP) certification in contracting, except as otherwise authorized below.
+(a) Warranting.
+An individual selected for contracting officer appointment must be a military member in Air Force Specialty Code (AFSC) 64PX or 6C0X1 or a civilian in the GS-1102 occupational series who occupies a manned authorization listed under these specialty codes/series, complies with the requirements in this section, MP5301.603, and at DFARS 201.603-2, including a baccalaureate degree from an accredited educational institution, 24 semester credit hours from an accredited educational institution in the business disciplines, and has at least 2 years’ experience in a contracting position; and who possesses at a minimum, an Intermediate (Level II) Acquisition Professional Development Program (APDP) certification in contracting, except as otherwise authorized below.

-(b) Military personnel in AFSC 64PX, 6C0X1, and civilians in the GS-1102 occupational series who occupy a manning authorization listed under these specialty codes/series and who possess a baccalaureate degree and 24 semester hours from an accredited institution of higher education in any of the business disciplines and Level I APDP certification in contracting may only be selected for limited warrants for amounts less than $5M.
+(b) Military personnel in AFSC 64PX, 6C0X1, and civilians in the GS-1102 occupational series who occupy a manning authorization listed under these specialty codes/series and who possess a baccalaureate degree from an accredited educational institution and 24 semester credit hours from an accredited institution of higher education in any of the business disciplines, at least 2 years’ experience in a contracting position, and Level I APDP certification in contracting may only be selected for limited warrants for amounts less than $5M and only if they meet the requirements of this section and MP5301.603.
 Those contracting personnel who do not possess a Level I APDP certification in contracting (including Purchasing Agents in the GS-1105 series) may, with at least one year of contracting experience, be selected for limited warrants for amounts less than or equal to the SAT.

 (c) Local National (LN) Warrants.
 LNs in an equivalent occupational series to GS-1102 may be selected for a contracting officer appointment in accordance with this section and MP5301.603: